 - complete a comprehensive social, physical and medical profile

 - sign a lifestyle declaration

-- sign a consent form, which states you agree to future identification when and if a child born from your embryo turns 18 and requests details of your identity.
+- sign a consent form agreeing to the release of identifiable information when and if a child born from your embryo turns 18 and requests details of your identity

-Following an initial counselling session with one of our donation coordinators, we can put you on our donor embryo registration list.
-We then ask you to get in touch every six months to confirm you wish to remain on the recipient register.
+Following an initial counselling session with one of our donation coordinators, we can put you on our anonymous donor embryo registration list.

-When embryos are available, the program nurse will contact you for an appointment with one of our psychologists to discuss the social, legal and emotional implications of being a recipient of donor embryos.
-You are given non-identifying information and time to decide whether you wish to proceed.
-We also ask you to sign a consent form and your specialist will organise screening blood tests.
+When embryos are available, our donor team will contact you for an appointment with one of our psychologists to discuss the social, legal and emotional implications of being a recipient of donor embryos.
+You are given non-identifying information about the donor, and time to decide whether you wish to proceed.
+We also ask you to sign a consent form and your Fertility Specialist will organise screening blood tests.
 If you accept the offer, the embryos will be allocated to you and treatment may commence.

 Your treatment will be what is known as a Frozen Embryo Transfer (FET), a simple procedure that does not need an anaesthetic.
 The timing is arranged by your Fertility Specialist as part of a natural cycle, or in a hormone replacement cycle.
 Many women describe this procedure as similar to a pap smear.

 If you already know someone willing to donate an embryo to you, you will not need to be placed on the registration list.
 Once we have completed the relevant screening and testing process, treatment can begin straight away.

 How much does it cost to use a donor embryo?